nannullna/cv-baselines/cifar10/README.md

 As a junior researcher, I found out that there is no *de-facto* standard procedure for training ResNet-18 on the CIFAR-10 dataset, which made many researchers and practitioners (including me) confused and time-consuming since it is quite hard to choose the "nice" starting point of each experiment.

 While I looked for the baseline for my experiment, I found a nice baseline with detailed explanations on the PyTorch Lightning documentation.
 Please refer to the [link](https://pytorch-lightning.readthedocs.io/en/stable/notebooks/lightning_examples/cifar10-baseline.html).

 This baseline shows up to `92%` of accuracy without fine-tuning, and up to `94%` of accuracy with fine-tuning using SWA(Stochastic Weight Averaging).
-I believe that these scores above are firm and sufficient for most researchers to further investigate their intersets of research.
+I believe that these scores above are firm, reproducible and sufficient enough for most researchers to further investigate their intersets of research.

 For your information, I summarized the details of the baseline created by PyTorch Lightning team below.